 All three will increase your overall debt but they are effective solutions for preventing student loan default.

 Refinance your student loans

 When you refinance your loans, you combine some or all of your existing student loans into one new loan.
 Often when you refinance, you’ll get a lower interest rate.
-Your monthly payments are then recalculated on the refinanced loan, and with the new lower rate your monthly payments become lower too.
+The refinanced loan recalculates your monthly payments, and with the new lower rate your monthly payments become lower too.
 You will only be able to refinance your student loans if you have managed to build your credit history or if you have a creditworthy cosigner.